A. Definition

 The Boss of the Shearing Shed

-When I was young, I used to roam, for I was hard as nails;
+When I was young, I used to

 I humped my swag along the track in sunny New South Wales.